anton-k/talks/csound-journal/Csound-expression-paper.md

 > dac (osc 440)
 ~~~

-The function `dac` sends the signal to speakers and the `osc` creates a pure sine wave.
+That's all we need to write to get the audio going!
+The function `dac` sends the signal to
+speakers and the `osc` creates a pure sine wave.

 In the haskell we apply function to arguments and use spaces as delimiters: